marigold-dev/deku/README.md

 # Marigold Sidechain

-The Marigold Sidechain to Tezos is designed to increase throughput.
+A Sidechain to Tezos by Marigold focused on higher throughput.

 ## Getting started